rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 assert_eq!(size_of::<U>(), 2);
 # }
 ```

-This handling of zero-sized types is equivalent to the handling of zero-sized
-types in struct fields, and matches the behavior of GCC and Clang for unions in
-C when zero-sized types are allowed via their language extensions.

 **C++ compatibility hazard**: C++ does, in general, give a size of 1 to empty
 structs.
 If an empty struct in C++ is used as an union field, a "naive"